Television content rating system: Finland

+If a programme is classified as '16' or '18', a notification or a password prompt must be shown before broadcast.

 Programmes with an age rating may contain an additional marker for violence (a fist), sex (the male and female symbols), fear (a spider), or substance abuse (a syringe).

 France

 A content rating system in French is regulated by the Regulatory Authority for Audiovisual and Digital Communication (ARCOM, the new CSA).
 Each rating icon is translucent and, as of December 2012, is shown for the whole duration of the show.